I-3-8-12.Request for Appearance

 2. Analyst Initially Recommends Less than Fully Favorable Decision

-If, after receiving a request for an appearance, the record is complete and there is no question of law or policy on which oral argument would be beneficial to the AC in issuing a decision, the analyst will draft a letter notifying the claimant and any representative that the AC denied the request for appearance to present oral argument.
-The letter will explain the basis for the action and furnish an opportunity to present arguments in writing.
+If, after receiving a request for an appearance, the record is complete, there is no important question of law or policy, and oral argument would not be beneficial to the AC in issuing a decision, the analyst will draft a letter notifying the claimant and any representative that the AC denied the request for an appearance to present oral argument.
+The letter will explain the basis for the action and furnish an opportunity to present arguments in writing within 30 days.

-After the AC approves and releases the letter, the Office of Appellate Operations branch support staff will diary the case for 35 days awaiting written arguments from the claimant or any representative.
+After the AC approves and releases the letter, the Office of Appellate Operations (OAO) branch support staff will diary the case for 35 days awaiting written arguments from the claimant or any representative(s).

 a.
 Claimant or Representative(s) Submits Written Statement, Additional Evidence, or Both: Fully Favorable Decision Now Recommended

 If the analyst believes that the record now supports a fully favorable decision, the analyst will draft the decision for the AC's consideration.
-The decision will refer to the request for an appearance, its denial by the AC, and the receipt of the written statement and/or additional evidence.
-The statement and any evidence submitted by the claimant will be handled in the usual manner (see Hearings, Appeals and Litigation Law (HALLEX) manual I-3-3-6 and I-3-8-1).
+The decision will refer to the request for an appearance, its denial by the AC, and the receipt of the written statement, additional evidence, or both.
+The statement and any evidence submitted by the claimant will be handled in the usual manner (see Hearings, Appeals, and Litigation Law (HALLEX) manual I-3-3-6 and I-3-8-1).

 b.
 Claimant or Representative(s) Submits Written Statement, Additional Evidence, or Both: Less than Fully Favorable Decision Recommended

-If the analyst recommends either a partially favorable or unfavorable decision, the decision must contain language stating that the AC did not grant the claimant's request for an appearance was not granted because the AC concluded that no significant question of law or policy was presented and that oral argument would not be beneficial in rendering a proper decision.
+If the analyst recommends either a partially favorable or unfavorable decision, the decision must contain language stating that the AC did not grant the claimant's request for an appearance because the case does not raise an important question of law or policy and oral argument would not be beneficial in rendering a proper decision.
 The statement and any additional evidence submitted by the claimant will be handled in the usual manner (see HALLEX I-3-3-6 and I-3-8-1).

 c.
 Claimant and Representative(s) Do Not Respond